 Teachers have been advised NOT to send students to the restroom during class time unless there is an emergency since this constitutes a disruption to the class routine.
 Students should plan to use restrooms during the passing period between classes.
 Students with unique medical problems supported by a physician's note and requiring more frequent use of the restroom should inform the school nurse or a member of the administrative staff so that special arrangements can be made.
-Student restroom passes will be tracked using their agenda books.
-Students who exceed the number of passes allowed in the agenda book may still use the restroom if it is an emergency, but will be required to use the restroom in the main office.
-The student will also have to make up the class time lost when exceeding the allowable number of passes by serving a 30-minute after school detention.
-In order to ensure the schools cell phone policy is being followed, students will be required to leave their phones and other electronic devices in the classroom when using the restroom.
+Student restroom passes will be tracked.
+Students who exceed the number of passes allowed may still use the restroom if it is an emergency, but may be required to use the restroom in the main office.
+The student may also have to make up the class time lost when exceeding the allowable number of passes by serving detention and/or In-School Suspension.